bwsw/cloudstack-ui/docs/source/CSUI-SSHkeys.rst

 You can edit the description of an SSH key by clicking |edit icon|.
 Change the existing description in the text field and save the edits.

+The description is saved to account tags if they are supported for the account.
+Account tags can be switched on in the `configuration file <https://github.com/bwsw/cloudstack-ui/blob/master/config-guide.md>`_ by an Administrator.

 SSH Key Action Box
 ~~~~~~~~~~~~~~~~~~~~
 By clicking "Actions" |actions icon| you can expand the list of actions for those SSH keys that belong to your user only.
-Deleting action is available here.
+The deleting action is available here.

 .. figure:: _static/SSH_ActionBox.png